rage/programming-23/data/part-3/4-defining-functions.md

 </sample-output>

-The function also uses the helper variable `result`, which it uses to store the sum of its arguments.
+The function also includes the helper variable `result`, which it uses to store the sum of its arguments.

 Notice how the names of the parameters within the function definition have no relation to any variables outside it.
 We might just as well call the above function like this: